30+ Non-fiction Books for Kids They’ll Actually Love Reading

 Why Your Child Should Read It

-Curious Comparision is a special non-fiction book for kids, where humour meets science.
-The book is about how any big thing in the world comprises tiny, tiny objects and how a small tiny little object contributes to a greater good or goal.
-This is a first step that the child learns that no matter how small the creature or an object is, it matters and contributes to the greater good.
-Filled with fascination, this book will hold your child’s attention and help him understand little details of how everything is build.
+Curious Comparisons is a special non-fiction book for kids, where humour meets science.
+The book is about how any big thing in the world comprises tiny, tiny objects and how a small, tiny object contributes to a greater good or goal.
+This is the first step that the child learns that no matter how small the creature or object is, it matters and contributes to the greater good.
+Filled with fascination, this book will hold your child’s attention and help him understand the little details of how everything is built.

 6. Ready, Set . . .
 Wait!